ABbiodiversity/recurring/veghf/README.md

 If you need to add new HF feature type to the lookup table, please submit a PR so we all have the same lookup table.

-Here is a script that goes over multiple lables fron the same SQLite database:
+Here is a script that goes over multiple tables from the same SQLite database:

 ``` R
 od <- setwd("~/repos/recurring/veghf")